AndyObtiva/glimmer-dsl-web/README.md

 include Glimmer

-# This will hook into element #application and then build HTML inside it using Ruby DSL code
+# This will hook into element #app-container and then build HTML inside it using Ruby DSL code
-div(root: '#app-container') {
+div(parent: '#app-container') {
   label(class: 'greeting') {
     'Hello, World!'
   }